Are booming racquet sports helping or threatening tennis?

 "The sport allows a diverse range of people to be part of it at every level, allows the fans to get rowdy and have fun, while also allowing the professional players to have a brand.
 There are fewer restrictions.

-"I think tennis' restrictions are a struggle for the next generation to understand and is a barrier to them playing."
+"I think tennis' restrictions are a struggle for the next generation to understand and a barrier to them playing."

 The 'war' escalates but racquet sports 'can co-exist'